clojuredocs/guides/articles/content.md

 ---
-title: "Listing of All CDS Documents"
+title: "Table of Contents"
 layout: article
 ---

-[CDS](https://github.com/clojuredocs/cds) is a categorized and manifold collection of guides for the Clojure programming language and its ecosystem.
+[The content](https://github.com/clojuredocs/cds) is a categorized and manifold collection of documentation guides for the Clojure programming language and its ecosystem.

-CDS recognizes that different Clojure users have different level of expertise and separates content into several groups:
+We recognize that different Clojure users have different level of expertise and separates content into several groups:

  * [Tutorials](#tutorials)